SOBotics/SOCVFinder/quickGuide.md

 ##Moljnir

-As user opt in for notification in a tag a background thread starts that scans SO on latest question for possibile duplications and output these in room where the user has opted in.
+As user opt in for notification in a tag a background thread starts that scans SO on latest question for possible duplications and output these in room where the user has opted in.
 User will only be pinged if **present in room**, hence leaving the room the notification will continue to stream to room but no ping will be sent.

-###Registrer to notification
+###Register to notification

 `@Queen opt-in <tag> <algo-type>`